edisonwang03/CSP-Final-Website/README.md

 # CSP-Final-Website
-An improved website with my name, picture, social media information, and brag sheet
+A website with my name, picture, social media information, and brag sheet